- Data centers: 7 global locations

 TMDHosting doubles the industry-standard guarantee and lets you request a refund for the first 60 days.
 This gives you much more time to confirm that the provider works for you and your website.

 Keep in mind this applies only to shared and cloud plans.
 Also, many TMDHosting reviews complain paying month-to-month shortens the money-back period to 30-days.
-This is fine, though, since most users go for the long-term deals.
+This is fine, though, since most users go for long-term deals.

 It’s a good sign that the company is confident enough to let you thoroughly test it out before fully committing.